Chevrolet Corvette (C6): Engines

 The LS2 was replaced by LS3 from model years 2008–2013.

-The LS3 engine in the GS convertible or Grand Sport coupé equipped with an automatic transmission has wet sump instead of dry sump lubrication.
+The LS3 engine in the GS convertible or Grand Sport coupe equipped with an automatic transmission has wet sump instead of dry sump lubrication.

 Limited editions

 Ron Fellows ALMS GT1 Championship Edition (2007)

 The Ron Fellows ALMS GT1 Championship Edition is a special edition of the Corvette Z06 developed to commemorate the victory of the Corvette racing team driver Ron Fellows at the 2007 ALMS GT1 championship.
 Notable exterior features include special Arctic White paint, red grand sport style stripes on the front fenders and red and silver hash styled stripes incorporating a maple leaf similar to the livery present on the winning car.
 The interior had a red interior and complemented accenting on the seats, console and door panels.
 The arm rest features Ron Fellows' signature.
-Only 399 were made with 33 destined to the Canadian market.
+Only 399 were made, 33 of which went to the Canadian market.